 Invitations will be sent to all participating schools and colleges by the Learn2Live team.
 However, you can also contact us yourself to arrange a session [email protected]

-During Learn2Live Question Time sessions students are encouraged to make a personal Pledge about an aspect of their behaviour that they are going to change to keep themselves and their friends safer on the roads.
+During Learn2Live Question Time sessions students are encouraged to make a personal Pledge about an aspect of their behaviour that they are going to change, or an action they are going to take to keep themselves and their friends safer on the roads.
 We also ask students to think about how they would deal with a potentially difficult situation e.g. their friend is speeding whilst they are a passenger.
-Students develop a coping strategy using the SAFE tool.
+Students are encouraged to develop their own SAFE PLAN.

 If you would like to make a pledge yourself then please visit our Learn 2 Live Facebook page.